NicolasLagaillardie/mpst_rust_github/artifact.md

 ### Top-down

-In the `top-down` approach, protocols written with `Scribble` are used for generating MultiCrusty types.
+In the `top-down` approach, protocols written with `Scribble` are used for generating Mpanon types.
 `Scribble` is currently the most reliable tool when it comes to write and check communication protocols.